Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Proposed Method

 \item The third term and the first constraint characterize stripe noise that is superimposed with constant intensity in one direction.
 In this article, without loss of generality, we assume that this noise is generated only in the vertical direction.
 Specifically, the third term adjusts the sparsity of stripe noise, while the first constraint, called the flatness constraint, models the constant intensity.
 The advantages of such characterizations for stripe noise are described in~\cite{naganuma_Denoising_2022}.

-\item The second constraint serves as a data-fidelity to the given HS image, where the upper bound $\varepsilon$ of the Frobenius norm is adjusted based on the intensity of Gaussian noise.
+\item The second constraint imposes a data-fidelity condition on the given HS image.
+Since Gaussian noise is spatially and spectrally distributed with bounded energy, the Frobenius norm ball, whose radius $\varepsilon$ is adjusted according to the Gaussian noise intensity, captures this property.

 \item The third constraint models sparse noise, where the upper bound $\alpha$ of the $\ell_1$-norm is adjusted based on the probability of its occurrence.
-Unlike anomalies, sparse noise is not continuous in the spectral direction and occurs irregularly, and thus we estimate each separately.
+While anomalies are spatially sparse but spectrally continuous, sparse noise occurs irregularly without spectral continuity.
+By characterizing these distinct types of sparsity, the two components can be separated.